Niala Boodhoo: Career

 Boodhoo's first professional exposure to journalism came through an internship with the Miami Herald the summer before her senior year of high school.
 It was there that the Herald published her first news story, about Hurricane Andrew.
 After earning her master's degree in journalism from Northwestern University's Medill School of Journalism, she worked as an editorial assistant for the AP and later as a reporter for Reuters in London and Washington, D.C.
 Boodhoo moved back to Florida to work as the Sun-Sentinels senior business writer, before returning to the Herald as a business reporter.

 Boodhoo transitioned from commercial to public media while working as a multimedia reporter at the Herald.
 There, she produced The Miami Herald Friday Business Report, which aired weekly on WLRN-FM, Miami's NPR member station.
 She later moved to Chicago to join Chicago Public Media's Changing Gears reporting project, which covered the economic transformation of the Rust Belt and the stories of people living in the industrial Midwest affected by the transformation.
 After working as WBEZ's only business reporter, she was tapped to succeed Rick Kogan as the host of WBEZ's mid-day talk show, The Afternoon Shift.
 After hosting the show for two years, WBEZ canceled The Afternoon Shift to focus on its morning programming.
 Illinois Public Media later hired Boodhoo to serve as executive producer and host of The 21st, a daily public radio talk show that focuses on statewide Illinois issues.
 Boodhoo stepped down from The 21st at the end of July 2019.

-Boodhoo shifted back to commercial podcasting as the host of Axios Today, a brief morning news show co-sponsored by Axios and Pushkin Industries, the podcasting company started by Malcolm Gladwell and Jacob Weisberg, which premiered on 22 Jun 2020.
+Boodhoo shifted back to commercial podcasting as the host of Axios Today, a brief morning news show, beginning with its launch on 22 Jun 2020.